benplumley/Notes/Semester 2/Systems Architecture II.md

 This shows process P1 requesting resource R1, and resource R1 being currently held by process P2.
 P1 is blocked.
 When deadlock occurs, this diagram will form a circuit:
 ![](http://gyazo.com/4f692e9f37cb7d9309c962ef745e115a.png)
 Deadlock detection involves finding these circuits in RRAGs using a process called graph reduction.
 This is done by removing all request links for available resources, then removing all allocated links from resources to the process.

+Deadlocks can also be broken by detecting pairs of processes which have been blocked for a long time, and killing one or both of them.
+Determining which processes can be safely killed isn't trivial.

+In real life, prevention and virtualisation are used to prevent deadlock.
+With virtualisation, each process believes it has sole access to a resource, but actually it only has access to a virtual resource which will be translated to an action on the real resouce by the OS.
+This process is called I/O scheduling.

+**Priority inversion** is where a low-priority process can deadlock a high-priority process.
+This can be fixed with **priority inheritance**, where the low-priority process inherits the high priority of the process it is blocking until it can complete.
+Alternatively, **priority ceilings** are assigned to each resource, and any process holding that resource has its priority temporarily boosted to the ceiling of that resource.